-As part of USPTO’s Patent File Wrapper (PFW) efforts, studies conducted and a multi-year strategy was developed for replacing the current Image-based file wrapper system (IFW) with the next generation, text-based file wrapper system (PFW).
+As part of the USPTO Patent File Wrapper (PFW) efforts, studies were conducted and a multi-year strategy was developed for replacing the current Image-based file wrapper system (IFW) with the next generation, text-based file wrapper system (PFW).
 PFW will enable smart text handling of all patent application documents.
+PFW will also incorporate document management and workflow control.
 This will result in significant improvements in efficiency and file integrity.

 The USPTO relies heavily on nucleic acid (i.e., DNA, RNA) and amino acid (i.e., protein) sequence information supplied in biotechnology patent applications.
 This information is used to assess whether the claimed invention complies with the statutory requirements of utility, novelty, non-obviousness, and provides an enabling disclosure of the technology behind the invention.
 As well as internal USPTO databases, claimed sequences are searched against publicly available nucleotide and amino acid databases for relevant prior art and other information.
 The USPTO keeps pace with the rapid expansion in sequence information filings by continuing to enhance the ABSS system.
 The ABSS system comprises a network of Sun Microsystems hardware and Biocceleration Bioaccelerators, which utilize the Smith-Waterman algorithm.
 Databases included in searches performed by the ABSS system are: EMBL, GenBank, Geneseq, Swiss-Prot, PIR, and SPTREMBL, as well as Pending, Published, and Issued.

-More than 20 users, STIC searching staff, and some biotechnology examiners, can access the ABSS system 24 hours per day, seven days per week.
-The searching staff performs searches on behalf of more than 400 examiners from Technology Centers 1600 and 1700.
+STIC searching staff, and biotechnology examiners can access the ABSS system 24 hours per day, seven days per week.
+The searching staff is available to perform searches on behalf of the more than 400 examiners from Technology Centers 1600 and 1700.

 Supplementary Complex Repository for Examiners (SCORE/PSIPS)